Data centres

 Driving gas demand in the wrong direction

 Data centres can also be used as justification for building new fossil fuel infrastructure, such as terminals to import highly polluting fracked liquefied natural gas (LNG).
-We’ve produced a short resource for campaigners on why Ireland doesn’t need more data centres and why it’s important to campaign against them.
+We’ve produced a short resource on why Ireland doesn’t need more data centres and why it’s important to campaign against them.

 Click here to download our briefing on data centres